kaboc/flutter_custom_text/README.md

 #### Preset matchers

 The matchers listed below are for general use.
-If stricter patterns are necessary, create custom matchers instead of using these.
+If a stricter pattern is necessary, overwrite the preset pattern or create a custom matcher.

 - [UrlMatcher][UrlMatcher] for URLs
 - [EmailMatcher][EmailMatcher] for email addresses
 - [TelMatcher][TelMatcher] for phone numbers
-- [LinkMatcher][LinkMatcher] for Markdown-style links or for use with [SelectiveDefinition][SelectiveDefinition]
+- [LinkMatcher][LinkMatcher] for Markdown-style links or for other strings to be handled by [SelectiveDefinition][SelectiveDefinition]

-### Unique styles and actions per definition
+### 🌺 <b>Unique styles and actions per definition</b>

 example2.dart ([Code][example2] / [Demo][example2_demo])

 ![example2](https://user-images.githubusercontent.com/20254485/100355833-c74c5300-3035-11eb-80d2-de64056417a1.gif)

-An example to decorate URLs, email addresses and phone numbers, and also enable them to be tapped/long-pressed.
+An example to decorate URLs, email addresses and phone numbers, and also enable them to be tapped and long-pressed.

-All of the three are styled, but only phone numbers among them are given unique `matchStyle` and `tapStyle`.
+All the three are styled, but only phone numbers among them are styled differently with the unique `matchStyle` and `tapStyle`.

+**Tip**:\
-**Tip**: Use [url_launcher](https://pub.dev/packages/url_launcher) or its equivalent to open a browser or another app by a tap/long-press on a string.
+To open a browser or another app when a string is tapped or long-pressed, use [url_launcher](https://pub.dev/packages/url_launcher) or equivalent in the `onTap` and/or `onLongPress` handlers.

 ```dart
 CustomText(